rayanthoney/CodingPhase-Labs/javascript-animations/gsap3-basics/README.md

 ## Lessons Learned:

 No matter what your experience level, being an engineer means continuously learning.
 Every time you build something you always have those _whoa this is awesome_ or _fuck yeah I did it!_ moments.
 This is where you should share those moments!
-Recruiters and interviewers love to see that you're self-aware and passionate about growing.
+Recruiters and interviewers love to see that you're self-aware and passionate about growings.

 ## Examples: